Read more of the post Why Sydney

 We encourage applicants based overseas to apply.
-If you are based overseas, and not currently an Australian resident or holder of a permanent resident visa, your application will be considered.
-However, any offer will be dependent on the border restrictions in place by the Australian Government in response to COVID-19.
-You may be able to commence your studies overseas if you have support from your supervisor and university, however, you may not be able to start receiving scholarship payments until you arrive in Australia.
+If you are based overseas, and not currently an Australian resident or holder of a permanent resident visa, your application will be considered for the main SQA scholarship program.
+You may be able to commence your studies overseas if you have support from your supervisor and university, and have received your visa, however, you may not be able to start receiving scholarship payments until you arrive in Australia and/or have an Australia bank account.
 Please check with your university for further information on offshore commencement.

-To be considered, please upload the following documents with your application.
+To be considered for a stipend scholarship, please upload the following documents with your application.
 This supporting documentation must be contained in a single pdf (not a portfolio).

 Please note: Failure to follow the guidelines will lead to your application not being considered.

 When you submit your application, an email will be sent to your proposed supervisor for them to complete a supervisor endorsement form.
 In order to receive an endorsement, you need to have previously communicated with your proposed supervisor, and they must have agreed to supervise you.

 To help you find a potential supervisor, view our list of the latest quantum research opportunities or search our Sydney Quantum Expert list.
 For more guidance, view our guide on How to apply for a quantum PhD in Sydney.